trabdlkarim/trabdlkarim.github.io/index.md

 {: .fs-7}

 The Python Packaging Authority (PyPA) is a working group that maintains a core set of software projects used in Python packaging.

-The software developed through the PyPA is used to package, share, and install Python software and to interact with indexes of downloadable Python software such as PyPI, the Python Package Index.
-Click the logo below to download pip, the most prominent software used to interact with PyPI.

 Hot off the press: the newest project releases

 - [<i class="fas fa-cube" arial-hidden="true"></i> voce-browser v1.4.7](#some-link)